Protecting avian life.

 Because birds and bats don’t nest in the middle of the lake, the main avian concern for offshore wind farms is bird and/or bat migration paths.

-Trillium Power is committed to protecting the environment and continues to take responsible steps to meet its high standards.
+Trillium Power is committed to protecting the environment and continues to take responsible and sensible steps to meet its high standards.